Hylozoic/hylo-frontend/README.md

 * Start it with `grunt dev`, then visit `localhost:3001`.
 * It will watch changes to the Javascript and CSS files under `src`, and create/update the "bundle" files named `bundle.js` and `bundle.css` in the `dist/` directory.
 * It will serve files in `dist/` and proxy all other requests to the "upstream" server, which is `hylo-dev.herokuapp.com` by default.
-That can be changed by editing `Gruntfile.js`, e.g. if you want to point to a local upstream server.
+Change it with the `--upstream` option, e.g. `grunt dev --upstream localhost:9000`.

 ### Deploying